ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

  - The number of nodes required.
  - Your justification for the reservation -- this must be provided or the request will be rejected.

 Your request will be checked by the ARCHER2 User Administration team and, if approved, you will be provided a reservation ID which can be used on the system.
-To submit jobs to a reservation, you need to add `--reservation=<reservation ID>` to your job submission script or command.
+To submit jobs to a reservation, you need to add `--reservation=<reservation ID>` and `--qos=reservation` options to your job submission script or command.

 !!! important
     You must have at least 1 CU in the budget to submit a job on ARCHER2, even to a pre-paid reservation.